Pyote in Ward County, Texas — The American South (West South Central)

 During the post-war years, the base served as a storage facility, at one time housing as many as 2,000 aircraft, including the “Enola Gay”, the plane that dropped the first atomic bomb.
-Pyote also was used for a short time as a radar station, but by 1966 it was no longer economical to maintain such a large base for so small an operation, and the facility was closed.
+Pyote also was used for a short time as a radar station, but by 1966 it was no longer economical to maintain such a large base for so small an operation,

 Erected 1984 by Texas Historical Commission.
 (Marker Number 4204.)

 Topics.
 This historical marker is listed in these topic lists: Air & Space • War, World II.

 Location.
 31° 31.749′ N, 103° 7.866′ W. Marker is in Pyote, Texas, in Ward County.
 Marker is on Avenue A (State Highway 57) 0.4 miles west of Pyote Street (State Highway 247), on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Pyote TX 79777, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 12 miles of this marker, measured as the crow flies.
 381st Bomb Group (H) B17 (a few steps from this marker); Ward County (approx. 3.8 miles away); Willow Springs (approx. 11˝ miles away).